rhyslwells/Data-Archive/content/standardised/Support Vector Machines.md

 ---
-aliases: [SVM]
+aliases:
+  - SVM
 category:
 date modified: 1-08-2025
-tags: [classifier, clustering]
+tags:
+  - classifier
+  - clustering
 ---
 Support Vector Machines (SVM) are a type of [supervised learning](app://obsidian.md/supervised%20learning) algorithm primarily used for [[Classification]] tasks, though they can also be adapted for regression.

-The main idea is to find an optimal hyperplane that divides data into different classes by maximizing the margin between them.
-The support vectors are the data points closest to the hyperplane, influencing its position and orientation.
+==The main idea is to find an optimal hyperplane that divides data into different classes by maximizing the margin between them.==

+The ==support vectors== are the data points closest to the hyperplane, influencing its position and orientation.

 Key Features
 - Hyperplane: Finds a hyperplane that maximizes the margin between classes.